derweili/revslider-dms-adapter/README.md

 revslider-dms-adapter
 =====================

-Slider Revolution adapter Pagelines DMS
+Slider Revolution Adapter Pagelines DMS

+Section for Pagelines DMS to use the Slider Revolution Plugin.